 Start with your plain, boring, leftover whole wheat pasta.
 Get ready for tastiness.
 I’m not sure if tastiness is a word.

 Add 1 overflowing cup of the pasta to a large bowl.

 Next, in a separate, smaller bowl, prepare the tuna mixture.
 I used a single serving packet of chunk light tuna packed in water.
-Dump the tuna in the bowl, and then mix in a spoonful of plain, fat free yogurt (I used Chobani’s 0% Greek yogurt), and a couple squirts classic Dijon mustard to it — I’d say use about 2 parts yogurt to 1 part mustard.
+Dump the tuna in the bowl, and then mix in a spoonful of plain, plain yogurt, and a couple squirts classic Dijon mustard to it — I’d say use about 2 parts yogurt to 1 part mustard.
 Mix it all together.
 You want the tuna to be very coated in both since this will also be the pasta’s “sauce”.

 Next, prepare the peas.
 I’m super lazy and did this in the microwave.
 Take the frozen peas (which I can finally open and eat since I no longer need to save the package to ice my knees with!), and pour about 1/2 cup into a microwave safe bowl.
 Pour in enough water so that the peas are covered, and microwave on high for about a minute.

 Strain the peas and add them to the pasta/tuna mixture.